Whether it’s storing your jet ski during the summer months or for winter storage, you may be wondering where are the best places to keep it?

 Trailers Hold Their Value

-About the only good thing about jet ski trailers is that they hold their value very well.
+About the only good thing about a trailer is that they hold their value very well.

-If you choose not to get a trailer, the best way to store your jet ski is as follows:
+If you choose not to get a trailer, the next best options:

-I’ve seen several customers even split getting a trailer with their neighbors or friends and either keep the jet ski on a stand in their garage or keep it on the lake.
+I’ve seen several customers even split getting a trailer with their neighbors or friends and either keep theirs on a stand in their garage or keep it on the lake.

-If the watercraft is being stored for long-term storage like winter, then it needs to be winterized.
+If it’s being stored for long-term like winter, then it needs to be winterized.

 When kept outside, it’s best to keep a cover on it.
-If the jet ski is on a trailer, it helps to tilt it back so water drains out the footwells.
+If it is on a trailer, it helps to tilt it back so water drains out the footwells.

-Remove the drain plugs when on land, so if the jet ski hull takes on water, it can drain out.
+Remove the drain plugs when on land, so if the hull takes on water, it can drain out.

-If a jet ski had the proper storage procedure done, it can be stored for years.
+If the engine had the proper put-away procedures done, it can be stored for years.

 It’s best to not let it sit for too many years, as parts will start to decay as they’re not being lubricated or cleaned.

 They can sit without being used for years and still start right back up and be fine in many cases.
-Though, you want to go over the machine if it’s been sitting for multiple years without ever running.
+Though, you want to go over the jet ski if it’s been sitting for multiple years without ever running.

-I’ve had jet skis that been in crates for 5 years start up and be fine.
+I’ve had models that been in crates for 5 years start up and be fine.
 It’s rare, but there have been new ones sitting in crates that go unnoticed for years and start up fine.
-I’m not sure how it happens, but things just fall through the cracks sometimes.
+I’m not sure why it happens, but things just fall through the cracks sometimes.

 I’m a new jet ski owner and had my Yamaha winterized last year to store in my garage.
 It was a bit of overkill as the temperature doesn’t drop below 40F ever in my garage.
 I used a Trickel charger on my battery.
 I’d like to leave it in the garage – any tips?
 I know that I need to drain the gas ( or at least I believe I do)